If you have been here before there is a major 2018 update at the bottom, otherwise read on!

 Two good sized side water bottle pockets and a well-designed back pocket with part mesh for drying wet gear and a bit of stretch to accommodate easy stuffing with clothing and other gear.
 Hipbelt pockets do not come standard but can be added on.
 The volume is a tiny bit bigger than I would normally want (2700 main bag and 3300 total) but with a really good compression system of 3 side webbing straps and a roll down top it can be easily adjusted.
 The bag is narrower and taller than some packs (which I like) but yet still can accept a bear canister vertically if needed.

 On paper this pack was almost too good to believe so I contacted Matthew Lagas-Rivera (who owns the company and actually designs and sews the packs himself) to clear up a few more details mostly concerning actual torso measurements, the lumbar pad option, stay length and pad pocket dimensions.
 My last reservation was that, without trying the pack on, if I ordered a custom material pack and then didn’t like it for some reason I would be out considerable money.
-He assured me that if I did not like it and it was clean I could send it back no problem (as of 2017, he is now a bit less forgiving with custom returns).
+He assured me that if I did not like it and it was clean I could send it back no problem.
 Matthew was clearly very responsive and easy to work with.

 I put the order in with both the Dyneema side pockets and body upgrade, an additional upgrade for green Dyneema on the body of the pack (I didn’t want an all black pack mostly for heat sink reasons and would have preferred a lighter color like that on the Gorilla but he could only get the green) and one hipbelt pocket.
 I decided against the lumbar pad after further discussions with Matthew and other users.
 With tax (he is in North Carolina too) and shipping it was much more expensive than I had wanted ($370) but probably not much more than a Zimmerbuilt would have been.